 |15.||Panasonic GM1||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the GM5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X-U Typ 113 does not provide wifi capability.

-Both the X-U Typ 113 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the X-U Typ 113 and the GM5 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Leica and Panasonic.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X-U Typ 113 Manual (free pdf) or the online Panasonic GM5 Manual.
+Further information on the features and operation of the X-U Typ 113 and GM5 can be found, respectively, in the Leica X-U Typ 113 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Is the Leica X-U Typ 113 better than the Panasonic GM5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.